 To manage the city’s UCCN membership and pursue all the objectives set and undertakings made, Granada City Council, through its Culture Department, has set up the Granada UNESCO City of Literature Programme, with its own allocated personnel and budgets.

-Centro Federico García Lorca Cent, headquarters for the programme
+Centro Federico García Lorca, headquarters for the programme

 Programa Granada Ciudad de Literatura UNESCO